yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     ![The Role assignments tab is displayed, with tailspin-toys highlighted under OWNER in the list.](media/rg-hands-on-lab-role-assignments.png "Role assignments")

-7. Next, you will issue another command to grant the CONTRIBUTOR role at the subscription level to the newly created service principal.
+7. Next, issue another command to grant the CONTRIBUTOR role at the subscription level to the newly created service principal.
 At the Cloud Shell prompt, run the following command:

     ```powershell
     az role assignment create --assignee http://tailspin-toys --role contributor